OBASKTools/obask/docs/quick_start.md

 ## Prerequisites:

-1. Update to docker compose V2 (>= Docker Compose version v2.17) (see [https://docs.docker.com/compose/install/linux/](https://docs.docker.com/compose/install/linux/))
+1. Update to Docker Compose V2 (>= Docker Compose version v2.17) (see [https://docs.docker.com/compose/install/linux/](https://docs.docker.com/compose/install/linux/))

 ## Create your project:

 1. [Install cookiecutter](https://cookiecutter.readthedocs.io/en/latest/installation.html#install-cookiecutter)

+    ```bash
-`python3 -m pip install --user cookiecutter`
+    python3 -m pip install --user cookiecutter
+    ```

     or

+    ```bash
-`conda install cookiecutter`
+    conda install cookiecutter
+    ```

-2. Navigate to a folder where you want to create your new pipeline project and run the OBASK project template
+2. Navigate to a folder where you want to create your new pipeline project and run the OBASK project template:

-`cookiecutter gh:OBASKTools/obask-template`
+    ```bash
+    cookiecutter gh:OBASKTools/obask-template
+    ```

     or

+    ```bash
-`python3 -m cookiecutter gh:OBASKTools/obask-template`
+    python3 -m cookiecutter gh:OBASKTools/obask-template
+    ```

     Then provide your `project_name` when asked.

 3. Commit your project to GitHub.
-Be bold, if you are not satisfied with the result, you can delete the repository and create it again as many times as you want.
+Be bold; if you are not satisfied with the result, you can delete the repository and create it again as many times as you want.

     - Navigate to your newly created project folder and initialize the git repository.

-    ```
+    ```bash
     git init -b main
     git add .
     git commit -m "First commit"
     ```

     - [Create a new repository](https://github.com/new).
-Repo name should be same with the `project_name` you provided to the template.
+The repo name should be the same as the `project_name` you provided to the template.

-    - Do not initialize with a README (you already have one)
+    - Do not initialize with a README (you already have one).

-    - Click Create
+    - Click Create.

-    - See the section under "…or push an existing repository from the command line".
+    - See the section under "…or push an existing repository from the command line."
 Follow the instructions there.
-E.g. (make sure the location of your remote is exactly correct!).
+For example, (make sure the location of your remote is exactly correct!).

-    ```
+    ```bash
     git remote add origin https://github.com/MyRepo/my_project_name.git
     git branch -M main
     git push -u origin main
     ```

-4. Customise your configs:
+4. Customize your configs:

-    Mandatory:
+    **Mandatory:**
-    - config/collectdata/vfb_fullontologies.txt
+    - `config/collectdata/vfb_fullontologies.txt`
-    - config/prod/neo4j2owl_config.yaml (see https://github.com/VirtualFlyBrain/neo4j2owl#configuration-of-neo4j2owl)
+    - `config/prod/neo4j2owl_config.yaml` (see [neo4j2owl configuration](https://github.com/VirtualFlyBrain/neo4j2owl#configuration-of-neo4j2owl))

-    Advanced:
+    **Advanced:**
-    - collect /sparqls
+    - `collect/sparqls`
-    - dumps /sparqls for labels
+    - `dumps/sparqls` for labels

 ## Run your project: